psychemedia/island-storynotes/carus-wilson/80-parkhurst-prison-act.md

 "I rely on your discretion ln the application of these additional means, which will make you the masters of the future fate of these unhappy children.
 They are generally the victims of gross neglect and of ignorance; under your superintendence they will be well instructed and trained to industry and useful knowledge.
 Let neither caprice, nor prejudice, nor favour interfere with a just estimate of their respective characters; and let the decision on the lot which shall await each convict on his arrival in the penal colony be strictly impartial.

-"For this purpose it will be necessary to use caution in receiving reports from those who are placed In authority over them; and prudence will dictate tbe establishment of checks which may counteract hasty conclusions, and the effect of undue prepositions.
+"For this purpose it will be necessary to use caution in receiving reports from those who are placed In authority over them; and prudence will dictate the establishment of checks which may counteract hasty conclusions, and the effect of undue prepositions.

 "I will not dilate on these details; the extent of the trust confided to you will inspire care; and I rest satisfied in the conviction that you will exercise this new power with sound judgment and discretion —  I have, &c.,
 (Signed) J. R. G. GRAHAM."